 Again, I can't get enough of Grandfather Lion.
 Everything just screams British with him.
 I love that.
 I am also really excited for the final story.
 I think it is going to be a story of "Love", coming from the end of the "Righteousness" story, but I keep racking my brain and coming up short on an Aesop Fable that is about a lion that falls in love with a human.
 Should be a good read!

-I really enjoyed your entries into your storybook, I'm glad I decided to come back and read some more.
+Hi again Shelbi, I really enjoyed your entries into your storybook, I'm glad I decided to come back and read some more.
 First off I love your picture choices for each section, they are very cool photos that fit well into your stories.
 The one for the story of strength was hilarious.
 I also like how you tied all of the stories together by having the grandfather lion tell the cubs all of those stories with morals, which kept the original purpose of the fables which was to instruct.
 It is also the first time I have seen anyone divide the segments of each story by breaking them up with a line, it actually works really well, since sometimes stories jump around without the reader noticing.
 I also liked how you tied your stories together involving the lion's family history instead of just making them unrelated short stories that the narrator tells.
+The only thing that threw me off was that in the story of strength, Brutus fights a buffalo for the dead antelope to eat.
+I liked how the story turned out but I wish you would have used a different animal other than the buffalo, which is not carnivorous.
+Again, that is me nitpicking because your story is very good and very difficult to find any errors in.

 I had definitely intended to give these stories modern princess feels.
 If I had continued with my storybook, my next one was going to be a Sleeping Beauty feel!
 Dang!